tim-thompson/blog/_posts/2018-04-29-how-i-made-this-blog.md

 INSERT TUTORIALS HERE

 Instead I'd like to highlight a couple of cool things I found.
-Firstly the **Liquid Templating Engine** used by Jekyll.
-The syntax reminded me a lot of Jinja2 used by Flask which I've had a decent amount of experience with.
+Firstly, the [Liquid Template Language](https://shopify.github.io/liquid/) used by Jekyll.
+The syntax reminds me a lot of Jinja2 used by Flask which I've had a decent amount of experience with.

 Liquid has many built in functions for processing the content it displays.
 For example on my homepage the below snippet of code is used render an excerpt of each post.